KeithQuille-TUDublin/HCAIM_Ethicon_2023/README.md

     - <i>Images</i>

 The images are 200 x 200 px in RGB format.
 This is required for the API.

+The Docker Hub Image (not needed for this Ethicon) is: `https://hub.docker.com/repository/docker/kquille/ethicon_api/general`

 ```